c88lopez/shadcn-dashboard-be/IMPROVEMENTS.md

 ### 4. Implement Rate Limiting

-**Observation:** There is no rate-limiting mechanism in place, which makes the application vulnerable to brute-force attacks and denial-of-service (DoS) attacks.
+**Observation:** There was no rate-limiting mechanism in place, which made the application vulnerable to brute-force attacks and denial-of-service (DoS) attacks.

-**Suggestion:** Add a rate-limiting module like `nestjs-throttler` to limit the number of requests a user can make in a given time frame.
+**Update:** Added a rate-limiting module (`@nestjs/throttler`) to limit the number of requests a user can make in a given time frame.
 This is a crucial security measure for any public-facing API.

 ### 5. Improve Test Coverage